Can't believe I won! Thanks to all who voted! :D

 The University of Bristol

-Favourite thing to do in science Watching eruptions and playing with expensive equipment on big, active volcanoes – I’m still a kid at heart!
+Favourite thing to do in my job Watching eruptions and playing with expensive equipment on big, active volcanoes – I’m still a kid at heart!

 I’m a volcano doctor – by taking a volcano’s pulse I try to find out if it’s going to vomit lava or explode with gas!